-Anyone raising children in Orange County knows that it’s expensive.
-In fact, we have the distinction of being one of the top 10 most expensive places to live in the country.
-Many jobs—especially the service jobs that do essential work caring for our children and elders, bringing us food, cleaning our office buildings, and so much more—don’t pay enough to cover basic needs.
-From rising grocery costs to unaffordable housing, it’s becoming harder and harder for families in our community to make ends meet.
+Anyone raising children in the U.S. knows that it’s expensive.
+Many jobs – especially the service jobs that do essential work caring for our children and elders, bringing us food, cleaning our office buildings, and so much more – don’t pay enough to cover basic needs.
+From rising grocery costs to unaffordable housing, it’s becoming harder and harder for American families to make ends meet.

 Unfortunately, if our leaders don’t step up, it will soon get even more difficult for families.
-That’s because the budget reconciliation bill currently under consideration in the U.S. Senate includes critical tax changes that will leave many Orange County children, their families, and, ultimately, our entire community in the lurch.
+That’s because the budget reconciliation bill passed by the U.S. Senate on Tuesday, now under consideration by the House of Representatives, includes critical tax changes that will leave many children, their families, and, ultimately, our communities in the lurch.

-Helping families with child care costs is an investment in the next generation, making it an economic as well as a moral imperative.
+Helping families with childrearing costs is an investment in the next generation, making it an economic as well as a moral imperative.
 But the United States is an outlier here.
 Our public spending on families with children, as a percent of GDP, is lower than all but one peer nation.
 Similar wealthy nations usually provide families with a child allowance, which reduces child poverty and its related harms.

 This is the complete opposite of what we should be doing.
 Expanding the Child Tax Credit is among the most effective ways we can direct public resources.
 After the American Rescue Plan expanded the Child Tax Credit in 2021, child poverty fell by 46 percent, to its lowest recorded level.
 The research is clear that the monthly payments helped families provide food and other day-to-day necessities for children.
 And supporting families in meeting their needs helps to prevent child abuse and neglect, keeping small setbacks from spiraling into crises.

-Not only does expanding the Child Tax Credit pay off in improved child health and well-being—which benefits us all—it also boosts local economic activity.
+Not only does expanding the Child Tax Credit pay off in improved child health and well-being – which benefits us all – it also boosts local economic activity.
 The expanded Child Tax Credit was poised to deliver $11.5 billion in economic benefits for California in the year after its passage.

 It doesn’t end there.
 The federal budget bill would also impact the Earned Income Tax Credit, which goes to lower- and moderate-income working families and has long been one of the most vital, bipartisan anti-poverty programs in this country.
 Already, approximately 1 in 5 eligible families miss out on this tax credit because of difficulties filing for it.
 New, tedious paperwork requirements would mean even more eligible families would be left behind just because of red tape.